katmfoo/yolo-fe/README.md

 ```
 yolo-fe setup [--gpu/--cpu] [--cuda-path=/path/to/cuda/]
 ```
-WARNING: CUDA must be added to the system path for the setup subcommand to work with the --gpu option (which is the default option).
+**WARNING**: CUDA must be added to the system path for the setup subcommand to work with the --gpu option (which is the default option).
 It can be added with `export PATH="/usr/local/cuda-9.0/bin/:$PATH"`.

 The setup subcommand can be ran to automatically download, configure, and install the YOLO system to the yolo/ directory.
 Run `yolo-fe setup --help` to see all options. `--gpu` or `--cpu` can be appended to setup YOLO in either GPU or CPU mode, GPU mode is default. `--cuda-path /path/to/cuda/` can be used to manually set the system path to CUDA.
 Default is `/usr/local/cuda-9.0/` which is the resulting location after running the `cuda_gpu_driver_install.sh` GPU driver install script.